A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Background

-The rapid growth of the communication industry in the last decade has enabled the 5G technologies to be widely commercialized in recent days.
+The rapid growth of the communication industry in the last decade has enabled 5G technologies to be widely commercialized in recent days.
 Following the success of 5G, 6G/B5G is becoming the focal point of academia and industry with research and implementations.
-5G has addressed much of the prevalent problems \cite{ho2019next} with high data rate enhanced mobile broadband systems (eMBB) and leaped on with new functionalities such as laying the foundation for enabling the Internet of Things (\gls{IoT}).
-However, new \gls{IoT} services are developed rapidly in applications such as virtual, augmented, mixed reality services (which fall under \gls{XR} services), autonomous vehicle systems, brain-computer interfaces (BCI), telemedicine, haptic systems and blockchain-based systems \cite{saad2019vision}.
-In order to implement these services, ultra-reliable, low-latency communications (URLLC) with short-packet support and high data rates in both uplink and downlink needs to be maintained in a secure and privacy protected wireless system \cite{ho2019next}.
-TThe massive number of human- and machine-type devices connecting to the network will shape the revolution.
+5G has addressed much of the prevalent problems \cite{ho2019next} with high data rate enhanced mobile broadband systems (eMBB) and leapt on with new functionalities such as laying the foundation for enabling the Internet of Things (\gls{IoT}).
+New \gls{IoT} services are developed rapidly in applications such as virtual, augmented, mixed reality services (which fall under \gls{XR} services), autonomous vehicle systems, brain-computer interfaces (BCI), telemedicine, haptic systems and blockchain-based systems \cite{saad2019vision}.
+In order to implement these services, ultra-reliable, low-latency communications (URLLC) with short-packet support and high data rates in both uplink and downlink need to be maintained in a secure and privacy-protected wireless system \cite{ho2019next}.
+The massive number of human and machine-type devices connecting to the network will shape the revolution.
 After the full deployment of 5G, URLLC and Massive Machine Type Communication (mMTC) will address those devices' end-to-end latency needs.
-To effectively serve heterogeneous devices in 6G technologies, data rates must reach terabytes (maximum 1 Terabit/second).
+That means in the real world beyond 5G, for example, in 6G technologies, data rates must reach terabytes (maximum 1 Terabit/second) to effectively serve heterogeneous devices.
 In other words, nearly a 1000x increase from the last generation of wireless technologies \cite{chowdhury20206g} bringing in massive amounts of data each day.
 A cohort of technologies like AI, Symbiotic radio (SR), call-free massive MIMO (CFmMM), intelligent communication surfaces, index modulation (IM), simultaneous wireless information and power transfer (SWIPT), network-in-box \cite{dang2020should, shafin2020artificial, de2021survey, kato2020ten, tan2020thz, gui20206g, chen2020vision, you2021towards} will be used in handling those services mentioned above.
-AI takes a prominent place out of them due to its unprecedented evidential capabilities and ubiquitous applications.
+AI takes a prominent place out of them due to its proven unprecedented capabilities.